Raul Sáenz

-Raúl Alfonso Sáenz Meraz (1910—1982) was a Mexican businessman and entrepreneur, known in the north of Mexico in the decades of 1930s and 1940s especially in the states of Chihuahua and Durango, for having been the first owner of a Coca-Cola bottling plant in Mexico.
-The plant was based in the city of Nuevo Casas Grandes, in Chihuahua state, bringing a source of income to an area of Mexico that was undergoing economical depression.
+Raúl Alfonso Sáenz Meraz (1910–1982) was a Mexican Businessman and entrepreneur, the first owner of a Coca-Cola bottling plant in Mexico.
+The plant was based in Nuevo Casas Grandes, in Chihuahua state, bringing an income to an area of Mexico that was undergoing an economic depression.

 Career

-He was a very active entrepreneur of his time, acquiring magnesium mines scattered in Sierra Tarahumara, which provided more than 5,000 men with a job, in a time where it was very scarce.
-The wages paid in his mines were higher than most other places, earning himself a good reputation for being humane in a time where the rich weren't concerned about the lower classes.
-He also brought the first TV antenna to Chihuahua state, transmitting only stations from USA, since it was closer to the border than to the existing Mexican TV stations of the time, which were in Mexico City.
+He acquired magnesium mines in Sierra Tarahumara, which provided more than 5,000 men with a job.
+He paid higher wages than most other mines.
+He brought the first TV antenna to Chihuahua state, transmitting US stations, since it was closer to the border than to the Mexican stations, which were in Mexico City.

 Personal life

-Raúl Saenz married Maria Eustolia Nevarez, a young girl from a positioned family, and together they gave birth to 11 children, from which the three first were Armando, Rodolfo and Javier.
-They had only two daughters, Teresa and Maria del Socorro.
+Saenz married Maria Eustolia Nevarez, a young girl from a prosperous family, and they raised 11 children: the first three were Armando, Rodolfo and Javier.
+They had two daughters, Teresa and Maria del Socorro.

-The Saenz Nevarez family was known for having the first gadgets and commodities of the time in northern Mexico, such as a TV, a washing machine, an electric iron, or a fridge.
-People from all social levels were welcomed inside their house to take a look at the new technology brought to town by Mr Saenz.
+The family was known for having the first gadgets in northern Mexico, such as a TV, a washing machine, an electric iron, or a fridge.